Back

 Neural networks

-If you've ever wondered what drives many of today’s advanced AI models, the answer often lies in neural networks.
-These powerful systems form the backbone of deep learning and have been responsible for breakthroughs in areas like image recognition, language processing, and even game-playing AI.
+These systems form the backbone of deep learning and have been responsible for breakthroughs in areas like image recognition, language processing, and game playing AI.

-Neural networks are computer systems designed to recognize patterns and make predictions, inspired by the way the human brain processes information.
-Just as the brain is made up of interconnected cells called neurons, neural networks are made up of layers of “artificial neurons” that work together to analyze data and learn complex patterns.
+Neural networks are computer systems designed to recognise patterns and make predictions.
+They are inspired by the way the human brain processes information.
+Just as the brain is made up of interconnected cells called neurons, neural networks are made up of layers of “artificial neurons” that work together to learn complex patterns.

 In a very simplified way, you can think of a neural network as a complex web of yes-or-no switches (called neurons) that connect and pass along signals to one another, creating a pathway that leads to an answer or prediction.
 This interconnected structure enables the network to learn and improve over time, even with minimal human guidance.